jbok4/mlb-headlines/README.md

 # MlbHeadlines

-This Ruby Gem provides a CLI to view the 50 best restaurants in the World as per the San Pellegrino sponsored 50 Best Restaurants in the World website.
+This Ruby Gem provides a CLI to view the Latest MLB Player Information, injuries, trades, etc.